 The 2017-2018 session of the California legislature presents an opportunity for our state to lead the way on several issues related to recycling, food waste and other areas critical to a healthy environment.
 (Click Here for Past Legislation)

-AB 1294 (Berman)- Recycled Content Claims.
+AB 1294 (Berman) Recycled Content Claims - SIGNED INTO LAW!
 This measure extends a requirement for manufacturers or suppliers of plastic products making claims related to the recycled content of a plastic product to maintain information and documentation to support that claim.
 Many environmentally conscious consumers often buy for products that claim to be "green", and unfortunately there are companies who seek to take advantage of that without having a product that is truly green.
 Requiring companies to maintain this information helps protect California consumers from companies that aren't truthful in their environmental claims.

 SB 458 (Wiener) Mobile Recycling Centers - SIGNED INTO LAW!

 SB 458 authorizes the creation of five pilot project bottle recycling centers across the state.
 Until 2022, these centers will bring beverage container recycling services to areas that currently have little to no ability to redeem their deposits paid on beverage containers.
 CalRecycle is currently in the process of drafting regulations related to the execution of this temporary program.